benbuck/finestray/README.md

 ## Context Menu

 The context menu is accessible by right clicking on any of the tray icons that Finestray creates, or by activating the associated hotkey.
-When shown, the context menu looks like this:
+When shown, the context menu looks like this, but it could have more items depending on various
+factors:

 ![Context menu](src/images/context-menu.png "Context menu")